Repair: The Forgotten Skill · Couples workshop · 25 April 2026 · Lausanne · Early Bird CHF 200 (until 30 March) Register here

 Invitation

-This November I’m hosting a Fatherhood Workshop in St Prex — five hours for fathers to connect, reflect, and build tools that strengthen family bonds.
+This June I’m hosting a Fatherhood Workshop in the Lausanne area — five hours for fathers to connect, reflect, and build tools that strengthen family bonds.

 And beyond this workshop: my work focuses on men — in all the places life presses on us.
 Work, love, sex, friendship, retirement.